gammasoft71/Examples_Qt/Qt.Widgets/Applications/Application/README.md

 # Application

-shows how to create an application with QApplication.
+Shows how to create an application with QApplication.

 ## Sources